 - You would like to mitigate the risk of being locked out of your Apple or Google account

-To take advantage of the QR backup if you're transitioning between different phone operating systems, or simply want to have this backup available to you for future use within your Casa App, you can export the QR code from your current (or "old") phone, and restore the key on your new phone.
+To take advantage of the QR backup if you're transitioning between different phone operating systems, or if you simply want to have this backup available to you for future use within your Casa app, you can export the QR code from your current (or "old") phone, and restore the key on your new phone.

-The following instructions are shown for the Mobile Key (part of a multisig setup), but the instructions are identical for the Single Key.
+The following instructions are shown for the mobile key (part of a vault setup), but the instructions are identical for the Pay key.

-First, tap the mobile key icon from the home screen of your Casa App, then tap "Import or Export Backup."
+First, tap the vault or the Pay card from the home screen of your Casa app, select the key (for the vault), then tap "Import or Export Backup."

 Next, tap "Export Mobile Key Backup."

 Here, you'll be shown a QR code, which you can screenshot, export, or leave open on the phone to scan on your new phone.